Patients Rights & Responsibilities

 - Exercise advance directive regarding decisions at the end of life in accordance with Federal and State Determination Act(s).

 - Participate in the development and implementation of discharge plan.

 - Be informed of continuing health care needs following discharge from the health center and of the reason for transfer either within or outside the facility.

-- Receive copy of beneficiary discharge rights, notice of non−coverage rights, and notice of the beneficiary right to appeal premature discharge.
-Prior to discharge receive a document titled: AN IMPORTANT MESSAGE FROM MEDICARE ABOUT YOUR RIGHTS.
+- Receive copy of beneficiary discharge rights, notice of non−coverage rights, and notice of the beneficiary right to appeal premature discharge for Medicare Beneficiaries.

 PROMPT RESOLUTION OF CONCERNS: